YardenBakish/Deep-Learning-Research-Project---Gaze-Detection-in-Video/README.md

 ## Demo
 To run a demo Please click on the provided colab link above.
 Simply connect to a GPU runtime and run the (only) cell.
-You will notice in your File directory that a new directory called 'output'  has been created. this directory contains a visualization for gaze detection for all of the frames provied at 'input' directory.
+You will notice in your file directory that a new directory called 'output'  has been created. this directory contains a visualization for gaze detection for all of the frames provied at 'input' directory.

 **Input Arguments**